Showing posts with label gun violence. Show all posts

 5: The idea that gun carriers are supermen or superwomen:

-In other words if you meet criteria to carry a gun your were by definition responsible and did not make any mistakes leading to the loss of life or injury.
+In other words if you meet criteria to carry a gun - you are by definition responsible and do not make any mistakes leading to the loss of life or injury.
 Epidemiology teaches that just having a gun on the premises greatly increases the likelihood of death by accidental injury or suicide.
 Every year hundreds of police officers are injured by accidental discharge of their firearms and they have more extensive and ongoing firearms training than typical gun owners, especially in this era of vanishing qualifications.
 The obvious political goal of gun extremists is to eliminate any qualifications except for age and possibly (if a NICS check is run) a history of felony crime or domestic violence.

 6: The new era of shoot first ask questions later: